-At Aysgarth Falls you will find the Mill Race Teashop and Coppice Café which is attached to the National Park Visitor Centre.
+At Aysgarth Falls you will find the Mill Race Teashop and Coppice Café which is attached to the National Park Centre.

 The main village of Swaledale is Reeth where you will find the Copper Kettle and just outside the village is the cafe attached to the Dales Bike Centre - you don't have to cycle to go there!
 Further up the valley you reach Muker where the Muker Village Stores provides a welcome break.

 In Malham itself there is the Old Barn cafe close to the National Park Centre, or on the road up from Gargave is Town End Farm Shop at Airton.
 In Gargrave is the Dalesman Café which has long been a favorite with cyclists.